Ravindu26881/Shop-Owner---React-natve/README.md

 ## License

-This project is part of the SaleSale marketplace system.
+This project is part of the Bazario marketplace system.